 Graduate study in Higher Education Administration at the University of Wyoming aims to provide a balance between theory and practice.
 Attention is directed toward the union of learning that is required by circumstances and learning that enriches life.
 The M.A. in Education, Higher Education Administration, prepares graduates for entry level leadership positions in community colleges, adult education, postsecondary education, and related non-profit and for-profit organizations.
-This nationally recognized graduate program.
-This program was rated in 2020 by US News & World Report as a "Top 100" MA.
-Program in Education.
-See: https://www.usnews.com/education/online-education/university-of-wyoming-OEDU0907/education) in Higher Education Administration offers courses of study that prepare individuals to work in diverse areas.
+This nationally recognized graduate program (Please note that this program has been rated in 2020 by the US News & World Report as a "Top 100" MA.
+Program in Education) in Higher Education Administration offers courses of study that prepare individuals to work in diverse areas.
 To accomplish this, we focus on the following outcomes:

-- 1. Academic Knowledge: Students will demonstrate a deep understanding of education and related fields and a broad understanding of various methods of inquiry in education. - 2.
+- Academic Knowledge: Students will demonstrate a deep understanding of education and related fields and a broad understanding of various methods of inquiry in education. - 2.
 Practical Competence: Students will demonstrate knowledge of empirically supported leadership theories and their applications to contemporary higher education leadership challenges. - 3.
 Reflective Inquiry: Students will demonstrate the ability to guide their own scholarship, foster ethical and professional research and practice in education, as well as demonstrate a reflective and analytical stance towards scholarship in general. - 4.
 Commitment to diversity and inclusion: Students will strive to think in diverse and inclusive ways about teaching and learning and its support. - 5.
 Democratic Commitment: Students will demonstrate an understanding of the relationship between the university and the complex process of democracy and a commitment to pursue this process with a focus on access to quality education for all leaders in their own professional work. - 6.
 Professional Engagement: Students will demonstrate deep intellectual engagement with education as an area of scholarly inquiry.
 In doing so students are strongly encouraged to join and participate in national/international scholarly associations.